MetaphorData/connectors/metaphor/snowflake/README.md

 #### Filter

-By default, the connector will extract metadata from all tables in all schemas and databases.
+By default, the connector will extract metadata from all tables/views in all schemas and databases.
 You can optionally limit it by specifying the `filter` option.
-For example, the following config will only include tables from database `db1` and `db2`:
+For example, the following config will only include tables/views from database `db1` and `db2`:

 ```yaml
 filter: